hadi-alnehlawi/Notejam/README.md

 * [Lambda](https://aws.amazon.com/lambda): Two Amazon Lambda functions are used to execute servlesss jobs.
 First one to take a manual snap shot of the database and the second one to export the snapt shot into S3bucket.
 * [S3 Bucket](https://aws.amazon.com/s3): Storing the db snapeshot for three years and set an autoamtic cleanup policy to delete overdue objects.
 * [Terraform](https://www.terraform.io/): Instead of provisioning the infrastrucre manually, I used terraform .
 Defining infrastrcue as code to create resources, manage existing ones, and destroy those no longer needed.
+* [Prometheus](https://prometheus.io/): A monitoring system to records real-time metrics.
-* [CircleCI](https://circleci.com): Continous Integration / Continous Development (CI/CD) is the most important tool to achive DevOps culture in developement any software.
+* [CircleCI](https://circleci.com): Continous Integration / Continous Development (CI/CD) is the most important tool to achive DevOps culture in delivering any software.
 The hot label which could brief the benefit of CI/CD tool is *fail fast and repair fast*.
 One of the poineer tool is circleci to build a faster deployement jobs on robut cloud servers.
 Finally, have more than 100 developers to work in this project and who want to roll out multiple deployments a day without interruption / downtime would be impossible without using the CI/CD piplines.

 The project consists of several steps with an acrynom for the first-five English letters **ABCDE**:
 1. **A**rchitecting